A pneumothorax is a collection of air within the pleural space.

 Be aware, severe bullous lung may be mistaken as a pneumothorax.
 Placing a chest drain into a bullae has disastrous consequences.
 If diagnostic uncertainty exists review with a senior physician and consider a CT chest.

-May be of use in trained hands, however is typically used in the trauma setting to complete a FAST scan.
+It may be of use in trained hands, however is typically used in the trauma setting to complete a FAST scan.
 Therapeutically may be used to aid drain placement.

 Increasingly used and can be considered the gold-standard.
 Identifies subtle pneumothoraces and allows accurate estimation of the size.